fischerling/vis-lspc/README.md

 * Optional: the json implementation of your choice
 	* must be usable by calling `require('json')`
 	* must provide `json.encode, json.decode`
+	* vis-lspc tries to find a suitable json implementation using those candidates: json, cjson, dkjson

 ## Installation